DominusKelvin/dominuskelvin.dev/src/pages/blog/platformatic-polls-api.md

 - Have a `users` table and setup relationships so polls can belong to a user.
 - Set up authentication for users of the API.
 We can use AuthO for this one as [Platformatic DB plays well with Auth0](https://oss.platformatic.dev/docs/guides/jwt-auth0)
 - Set up authorization using [Platformatic DB's role-based authorization](https://oss.platformatic.dev/docs/reference/db/authorization/introduction)
+- Deploy and host the polls API on [Platformatic Cloud](https://platformatic.cloud/)

 And so much more we can add.